BocanOnlineTemplates/c-slib-cmake/README.md

 ```

 You can then edit the Template-App and Template-Core directories and the
-associated files to also match your project name.
+associated files to also match your project name (e.g. NewName-Core and NewName-App).

 > [!IMPORTANT]
 > The name of the project in CMake and the names of the project directories (Template-Core and Template-App) must match for CMake to build the project properly.

 ### 3. Build the project.